SSC-ICT-Innovatie/nl-kat-coordination/scripts/migrate.md

 ### Step 3 — Remove Old Volumes

-If `--remove-old-volumes` was specified, old volumes where deleted, if not, use the `--clean-up-only` mode to finish migration later.
+If `--remove-old-volumes` was specified, old volumes have already been deleted, if not, use the `--clean-up-only` mode to finish migration later.

 ---